 The coffee enemas in the Dr. Max Gerson Protocol are a medical procedure that was listed in the Merck Medical (the how to do it for doctors) until 1977.
 Some doctors now would have you believe that a coffee enema is weird alternative medicine, but this throws the baby out with the bathwater.
 So don’t.
 It’s a valuable medical technique now as it was then.
 Proper medical research confirms that [see in text].
 Coffee enemas are a key component of the Gerson cancer protocol, as well as later the Dr. William Kelley DDS MS protocol.
 It is highly effective and cheap but of course some people find it challenging or cannot overcome prudeness.
-Click here if you want to scroll straight to the Coffee Enema Protocol.
+Click here if you want to scroll straight to the practicalities of Coffee Enemas in the Dr. Max Gerson Protocol.

 Why should you consider coffee enemas